 While the joy was spontaneous, the image still needed fixing up.
 If the children had been tired and grumpy we may have delayed the end until the next day.
 The bikes had to be placed in frame as they were a big part of the story and the kids had to be pumped up to cheer.
 I think the promise of a lemonade and crisps was on offer.
 Fair exchange I always think.
 Hannah was just happy that her brothers were happy and had no idea of the significance of it.
 I love this photo.
 It still makes me proud to have pedalled.

-3 Caught in the Act
+3 Catch them in the act

 We love to do an action shot in our family.
 What kid doesn’t love to fly for the camera!
 We tend to set them up when he have some time on our hands to do it properly.
 Maybe at a lunch stop or the end of the day.
 Because they aren’t always straightforward, especially when some amount of skill or luck is involved.
 Use your imagination on this, use the props in the real world around you and use the action burst setting on your camera unless you have Olympic skills in capturing a split second success.
 Rocks are great for jumping off, and we have had a lot of fun with hay bales, or stepping stones in rivers.
 This picture was taken on a volcano in the interior of Iceland near Möðrudalar farm.
 Cameron went on to be a dancer so I do feel it captures some of his early talents.
-Other great action photo opps include biking, high ropes and climbing.
+Other great action photo opportuities include biking, high ropes and climbing.
 Anything that involved excitement or adventure, no matter how big or small.
 Set up some action in the garden if you aren’t going anywhere; a water fight, a pillow fight or cart wheeling.
 See if you can get above or below the subject for some different angles.